Nineteen markets, one Lowcountry.

 Read morearrow_forward

 Gated golf community on the Wando River.
-I've sat on the Architectural Review Board here — I know the bylaws, the lots, and what the resale market does.
+I served three and a half years on the Architectural Review Board — including time as vice-chair — so I know the bylaws, the lots, and what the resale market does.

 Read morearrow_forward